Our Products

 Screw compressors own the conversation.
 Walk into any compressed air trade show, flip through any purchasing manager's RFQ template, sit in on any consulting engineer's specification meeting, and the screw is the assumed starting point.
 The vane machine, if it comes up at all, gets treated as something that needs to be argued for.
 Nobody ever has to argue for a screw.

 How did that happen?
 Not through a head-to-head technical shootout.
-The Italian firms that built the vane compressor industry, Mattei chief among them, Hydrovane in the UK following a different but related path, never had the global distribution networks or the marketing war chests to go toe-to-toe with Atlas Copco, Ingersoll Rand, or Kaeser.
-The technology got quietly boxed out of mainstream purchasing conversations while the engineering kept getting better inside the factories that still believed in it.
+The Italian firms that built the vane compressor industry, Mattei chief among them, Hydrovane in the UK following a different but related path, never had the global distribution networks or the marketing budgets to compete with Atlas Copco, Ingersoll Rand, or Kaeser.
+The technology got quietly boxed out of mainstream purchasing conversations while the engineering kept improving inside the factories that still believed in it.

 Eccentricity